-- Group strategic priorities developed and intensively communicated to all stakeholders. - Group purpose statement that is supported by four key values and communicated to all colleagues. - Potential impact on reputation is considered in the decision making process. - All media, government, political, regulatory and administrative stakeholder engagement is actively managed. - Print, broadcast and social media reportage and commentary are monitored - · Active Group CSR programme in place. - Strong focus on internal communications to ensure that staff are kept informed on relevant issues and developments. - Staff are required to comply with the Group Code of Conduct. - · Process of 'Early Warning Reports' embedded across the Group.
+Principal risks and uncertainties Key mitigating considerations Reputation risk Reputation risk is the risk to earnings or franchise value arising from an Group strategic priorities developed and intensively communicated adverse perception of the Group's image on the part of customers, to all stakeholders. suppliers, counterparties, shareholders, investors, staff, legislators, · Group purpose statement that is supported by four key values and regulators or partners. communicated to all colleagues.
+Potential impact on reputation is considered in the decision making Reputation risk arises as a direct or indirect consequence of the Group's operations and business activities. · All media, government, political, regulatory and administrative stakeholder engagement is actively managed. • Print, broadcast and social media reportage and commentary are monitored. • Active Group CSR programme in place. · Strong focus on internal communications to ensure that staff are kept informed on relevant issues and developments.
+Staff are required to comply with the Group Code of Conduct. · Process of 'Early Warning Reports' embedded across the Group.